 Exam results and University destinations

-At Sixth Form level, St Edward’s offers the International Baccalaureate Diploma.
-The programme has been established for over 40 years.
-It is a comprehensive two-year Sixth such as Stanford University Cambridge University (UK), Imperial College London, (UK) and the University of Malta for those students who would like to stay on in Malta and train with SailCoach while studying a degree.
+The University of Malta or the American University of Malta for those students who would like to stay on in Malta and train with SailCoach while studying for a degree.
 The International Baccalaureate Diploma Programme (IBDP) is ideal for students who wish to opt for a broader subject range.
 This broad range of skills, knowledge, and understanding is considered a superior quality by universities and future employers.

-Students study six subjects, with three at higher level and three at standard level; they also pursue the “Theory of Knowledge” course, write an extended essay (mini thesis), and build a portfolio of service and community work.
+Students study six subjects, with three at a higher level and three at standard level; they also pursue the “Theory of Knowledge” course, write an extended essay (mini-thesis), and build a portfolio of service and community work.
 The IBDP is a stimulating programme highly valued by universities.

 The International Baccalaureate Organisation (IBO) is based in Geneva and is independent of any interference from national governments; therefore, the Diploma has not suffered from any grade inflation.
 This is one reason more schools opt for the IB Diploma, recently rated “10 out of 10” by the Financial Times.
 With 4,998 participating schools, from 146 countries, the IB Diploma is truly a worldwide qualification.